dCache/dcache-book2/config-billing.md

 These options can be enabled simultaneously.
 If the database option is selected, the data in those tables will also be displayed as a set of histogram plots on the installation's web page.

-The billing log files
+THE BILLING LOG FILES
 =====================

-If you installed DCACHE following the instructions in the Chapter [Installing DCACHE] you enabled the BILLING in the domain where the HTTPD service is running (see the extract of the layout file).
+If you installed DCACHE following the instructions in the Chapter [Installing dCache](https://www.dcache.org/manuals/Book-2.16/start/in-fhs.shtml) you enabled the BILLING in the domain where the HTTPD service is running (see the extract of the layout file).

     ...
     [httpdDomain]